 Local networks: Select or add the local networks that should be reachable through the VPN tunnel.
-How to add a definition is explained on the Definitions & Users > Network Definitions > Network Definitions page.
+For how to add a network definition, see Definitions & Users > Network Definitions > Network Definitions.

 Users and groups: Select users or user groups, or add users that are allowed to connect to Sophos UTM via Cisco VPN Client.
-How to add users is explained on the Definitions & Users > Users & Groups > Users page.
+For how to add new users or groups, see Definitions & Users > Users & Groups > Users.

 Automatic firewall rules (optional): By selecting this option you can automatically add firewall rules that allow traffic for this connection.
 The rules are added as soon as the connection is enabled, and they are removed when the connection is disabled.